1963 South Vietnamese coup d'état: Lodge, Harkins and Felt meet with Diệm

 Up to the last minute, Harkins and Felt remained unaware of the imminent coup, despite Đôn's fidgety behaviour.
-The pair had paid a visit to Đôn to discuss military issues at 09:15, but instead of the Vietnamese general hosting his American visitors as Joint General Staff headquarters, as was the norm, Đôn went to the MACV office.
+The pair had paid a visit to Đôn to discuss military issues at 09:15, but instead of the Vietnamese general hosting his American visitors at JGS headquarters, as was the norm, Đôn went to the MACV office.
 Although Felt was surprised, the Americans did not realise the reason for the unusual venue and then pointed at a map and wondered why two airborne battalions appeared to be idling. Đôn replied that they were going into battle, and Harkins nodded, unaware that they were entering Saigon.
 Harkins had told the generals earlier that he opposed a coup, so Đôn avoided the topic.
-Felt had been told of the existence of coup plans by Lodge, who falsely informed him that it was not imminent, saying "There isn't a Vietnamese general with hair enough on his chest to make it go."
+Felt had been told of the existence of coup plans by Lodge, who falsely informed him that such action was not imminent, saying "There isn't a Vietnamese general with hair enough on his chest to make it go."
 Felt later said that Đôn appeared to be calm and composed.